Mike Belobradic: My Travel Resume

 Disney travel has been an intrinsic part of my life since my first trip to Disneyland Resort in California at age four (many years before Walt Disney World Resort existed).
 Walt Disney World opened in 1971 and since that time I have visited WDW 97 times and counting.
 I am looking forward to visit number 100, which will happen sometime in 2018.

-To share my knowledge about visiting Disney Parks and Resorts and to help others with their Disney travel planning, I earned my TICO (Travel Industry Council of Ontario) Travel Advisor license and founded 1923 Main Street, which is currently my ecommerce shop for licensed merchandise.
+To share my knowledge about visiting Disney Parks and Resorts and to help others with their Disney travel planning, I earned my TICO (Travel Industry Council of Ontario) Travel Advisor license and and opened my Luxury Disney Travel business.
 I am also author of the book The Very Best of Walt Disney World Resort.

-All of my Disney travel-related businesses relied heavily on my work in digital strategy, communications and social media to generate leads and assist others with their Disney travel planning.
+All of my Disney travel-related businesses leverage my work in digital strategy, communications and social media to generate leads and assist others with their Disney travel planning.

 Much of my blogging and social media activity nowadays revolves around Deluxe Disney travel and related topics.
 As I approach 100 weeks of vacationing at Walt Disney World Resort, I don’t expect that this will change in the years ahead.